This page may contain affiliate links, see our disclaimer here.

 So simple and easy to explore, close to the international airport at Chania, the beaches, villages and mountains are fascinating and vast, there is so much to see in this corner of Crete - see our tips to help arrange your independent trip to Crete.

-The capital of the region is Chania Town or Xania Χανιά, on the north coast of Crete.
-This is a thriving modern town, with a beautiful old zone, full of history, adding the poetry of the cross-roads of time to your visit, with narrow laneways, museums, the old harbour and hammam bath houses to explore...spoil yourself at cafes, tavernas, bars and nightclubs, boutiques and studios all at world class quality.
+Holidays Crete - the capital of this region is Chania Town or Xania Χανιά, on the north coast of Crete.
+This is a thriving modern town, with a beautiful old zone, full of history, adding the poetry of the cross-roads of time to your visit, with narrow lane ways, museums, the old harbour and hammam bath houses to explore.
+Spoil yourself at cafes, tavernas, bars and nightclubs, boutiques and studios all at world class quality.

 To get to the beaches along the north coast, take the local blue buses, which depart from 1866 Square, just opposite Chalidon street.

 Agia Marina Beach - a busy sand and pebble beach just 10 km west of Chania town.

 Maleme Beach - a pretty sandy beach 14 km west of town.

 Beaches at Kastelli Kissamos - a small sized town on Kissamos Gulf with a variety of beaches both east and west.

 Falasarna Beach - a wild beach on the north-west of the island, with five coves to choose from.

 Balos Lagoon and Gramvousa Islet can be reached by boat from Kissamos or if you are adventurous, take a 4WD along the peninsula.
 This is a paradise of crystal clear water with white and pink sands, turquoise hues and wide open spaces.